dan410/SimStudy_eigenfunction_estimation/README.md

 Loading packages that are not publicly available
 -----------------------------
 There are two required packages that are not publicly available (sfdasim, ssfcov2).
-These packages need to be saved to a folder that is included in your R search path.
+These packages need to be saved to a folder whose path is included in your R search path.
 For example, I do not have install privileges on the Linux servers in the stat department, so I have saved the packages in the folder `/home/.../Rlibs` and added the line `.libPaths('/home/.../Rlibs')` to the file `/home/.Rprofile` on the stat department Linux server.

 List of TODO's for this project
 ----------------------------------